Mixed state representability of entropy-density pairs: Introduction

 \section{Introduction}

 One of the basic questions arising in the variational approach of many-body quantum mechanics, and raised by Coleman \cite{Coleman63}, is whether some quantities like one-body or two-body density matrices, or other reduced quantities, are the ones of an $N$-body fermionic wavefunction having finite kinetic energy.
-Indeed, for instance the ground state of a system can be extracted from the minimization of the energy over the set of two-particle density matrices coming from fermionic wavefunctions \cite{Lowdin55a,Coleman63,ColYuk00}, and knowing a simple characterization of this set would enable to reduce the exact many-body problem to a low-dimensional problem.
+For instance the ground state of a system can be extracted from the minimization of the energy over the set of two-particle density matrices coming from fermionic wavefunctions \cite{Lowdin55a,Coleman63,ColYuk00}, and knowing a simple characterization of this set would enable to reduce the exact many-body problem to a low-dimensional one.
 Those issues are called the pure-state representability problems.
 For one-body densities it was solved by Harriman in \cite{Harriman81}, using determinantal functions, and was later put on rigorous grounds by Lieb in \cite[Theorem~1.2]{Lieb83b}.
 Then the problem of pure-state representability of current densities was addressed by Lieb and Schrader in \cite{LieSch13}, solved with explicit bounds when the velocity field is curl-free.
 The case of pure-state representability of magnetizations was solved by Gontier in \cite{Gontier13,Gontier16}, also with explicit bounds.
 Finally, see \cite{Coleman63} and \cite[Theorem 3.2]{LieSei09} for a solution of the mixed state representability of one-body density matrices.
 On the contrary, representing pair densities \cite{Pistol04,AyeDav06,Pistol06} and two-body (or $q$-body) density matrices \cite{Coleman63,Kummer67,Smith66,Mazziotti12} with $N$-body fermionic states are important but still open problems, simple necessary and sufficient conditions are not known.

 In this document, we address the corresponding problem of state representability in the quantum thermodynamic ensembles.
-More precisely, we build mixed states having prescribed density and entropy $(\ro,S)$ in the canonical case, and having prescribed density, mean number of particles and entropy $(p,\Nm,S)$ in the grand-canonical case, for both bosons and fermions, providing bounds on the kinetic energy of those mixed states.
-Finally, we can apply those results to define internal Levy-Lieb functionals in the Thermal DFT \cite{PriPitGro14} configuration, and show some basic properties of those functionals.
+More precisely, we build mixed states having prescribed density and entropy $(\ro,S)$ in the canonical case, and having prescribed density, mean number of particles and entropy $(p,\Nm,S)$ in the grand-canonical case, for both bosons and fermions, providing explicit bounds on the kinetic energy of those mixed states.
+Finally, we can apply those results to define internal Levy-Lieb functionals in the Thermal DFT \cite{PriPitGro14} configuration.